rohit22/SocialRating/README.md

 The goal of our project, Social Rating, is to build a comprehensive search engine to understand the sentiment for the content on social media.
 We gather tweets from Twitter and comments from YouTube to calculate the overall sentiment of a given video title.
 In the report attached, we discuss in detail the architecture of our system.
 We also discuss the  implementation details.
 We conclude the report by presenting the future work, use cases, and results gathered from  Nielsen and IMDB for comparison.
 This project was done as a final project for the course Cloud Computing and Big Data.

 ## My Contribution
 I was the incharge of data pipeline development.
 I contributed substantially to designing and refining the architecture of the project.
-I also developed modules for Topic Modelling (using mallet), Sentiment Analysis (using Stanford NLP toolkit), web service (RESTful web service), searching Youtube and Twitter, and also deployed the modules developed by me as a web service on the Amazon Elastic Beanstalk environment.
+I also developed modules for Topic Modelling (using mallet), Sentiment Analysis (using Stanford NLP toolkit), searching Youtube and Twitter, and also deployed the modules developed by me as a web service (RESTful web service) on the Amazon Elastic Beanstalk environment.
 The language I used to develop these modules is Java

 More details of the project can be found in the links present below.